Deformation Quantization for Supermanifolds via Gelfand-Kazhdan Descent: Introduction

 Here, we give a new proof of the super-analogue of Fedosov's quantization result, showing that for symplectic supermanifolds there exists a deformation quantization.
 A symplectic supermanifold is a supermanifold $\bb{M}$ together with an even, closed, nondegenerate 2-form $\omega$ on $\bb{M}$, (Definition \ref{def-sympsuper}).
 In particular, we work with \emph{even} symplectic supermanifolds.

 Fedosov's quantization of a (non-super) symplectic manifold $(M,\omegans)$ requires the data of a symplectic connection on $M$.
-In our formulation, for a symplectic supermanifold $(\bb{M},\omega)$, the connection data is replaced with a \emph{formal exponential} (Definition \ref{def-FormalExponential}).
+In our formulation, for a symplectic supermanifold $(\bb{M},\omega)$, the connection data is replaced with an \emph{$\hbar$-formal exponential} (Definitions \ref{def-FormalExponential} and \ref{def-hExp}).